band/bandstands/readingNotes/Jacqueline Rose - The Plague.md

 # Jacqueline Rose - The Plague

-APAvar: Rose, Jacqueline (2023).
+APA: Rose, Jacqueline (2023).
 The Plague: Living Death in Our Times.
 Farrar, Strauss and Giroux.
 Link: <https://worldcat.org/en/title/1374903661>

 page 5: